MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding-SDK.md

 }
 ```

 Steps 1-3 are highly dependent on your particular framework/implementation, but the themes should be similar.
-In this case the "Quad" is not actually rendered, is just represents a bounded 2D plane in space which is defined by "QuadTransformNode".
-Your hologram is now being placed relative to the quad, so you make it a child of that transform and translate to put it in the right place.
+It is important to note that the Quad is not usually intended to be, is just represents a bounded 2D plane that is localized in space.
+By having your engine/framework know where the quad is and rooting your objects relative to the quad, your holograms will be located correctly.
 For more detailed information please see our samples on quads which show specific implementations.

 ### Mesh